-You can find the pinouts of common 74-series logic gates in Appendix A.2.1 of the textbook (online and on the class web site) and the 74HC04 datasheet in Appendix A.5.
+You can find the pinouts of common 74-series logic gates in Appendix A.2.1 of the textbook (online and on the class web site) and the 74HC04 datasheet in Appendix A.5 or on the class website.
 Read these sections and learn to interpret the 74HC04 datasheet.